romlatron/Deep/README.md

 Finally, the other outliers are rendered as red squares if the switch is specified.

 ## Results and examples
-TODO: add examples for the same photo for each neural network

 ### Standard Neural Network
 Results on the validation dataset: